Dwight Hall Public School Interns

 The Dwight Hall Public School Interns (PSIs) is a two-year program where students serve as liaisons between a New Haven public school and the Yale community by supporting current volunteer efforts in the schools and by finding new ways to match resources at Yale with the needs of the school.

 PSIs spend time at their school each week, learning the culture and needs of the school and offering direct service to teachers, students, and administrators.
 Interns might provide the school with individual tutors or special one-time programs to enrich current lessons, for example.
 Interns work closely with an assigned contact at the school to identify school needs and accomplish goals.
+In contrast to much volunteering that often begins with the volunteers deciding what to provide, PSIs ask what schools need and think creatively about how the Yale community can support them.

 Who We Are